Equinor consists of eight business areas, staffs and support divisions.

 Equinor has ownership interests in six producing offshore fields in the US.
 The group is one of the largest licensees in the deepwater areas of the Gulf of Mexico with a significant portfolio of exploration licences as both operator and partner.

 Equinor has exploration licences in North America (Alaska, Canada and the Gulf of Mexico), South America and sub-Saharan Africa (Angola, Argentina, Brazil, Colombia, Suriname, Turkey and Tanzania), the Middle East and North Africa (Azerbaijan, Algeria and Libya), Europe and Asia (the Faroe Islands, Greenland, Indonesia, Russia and the UK) as well as Oceania (Australia and New Zealand).

 Equinor also has representative offices in Kazakhstan, Mexico and United Arab Emirates.

-The main development projects in which DPI is involved are in Angola, Azerbaijan, Brazil, Canada, Ireland, the UK and the US.
+The main development projects in which DPI is involved are in Angola, Azerbaijan, Canada, Ireland, the UK and the US.

-Development & Production USA (DPUSA)
+Development & Production Brazil (DPB)